 What is PropTech?

-Some common applications of PropTech include:
+Common applications of PropTech

 Why is PropTech a growing area of interest?